emmaclarem/emmaclarem/README.md

 - 👋 Hi, I’m @emmaclarem
 - 👀 I’m an experinced performing arts professional retraining for a career in tech
-- 🌱 I’m currently learning Python and web development with Codecademy and Code First Girls
+- 🌱 I’m currently learning Python, HTML, CSS, and JavaScript with Codecademy and Code First Girls
 - 💞️ I’m looking to collaborate on anything that I can learn from!
 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/emma-c-miller/), email emmaclarem@outlook.com, Instagram [@emmaclarem](https://instagram.com/emmaclarem)